Code-Institute-Submissions/eve-music-project-ci/README.md

 All entries have validation on so that the user will have to have all relevent information filled in before they can submit their message.

+### **a:hover**
+This feature will be used on various clickable links throught the website.
+With the cursor hovered of the anchor it will turn pink.
+Look out for the nav bar tabs, buttons and social media icons.

 ## Future features:
 - Pull data from event pages to automatically update the "Upcoming gigs" on the index page and "Next Gig" section.